bootstrap-vue/bootstrap-vue/docs/markdown/intro/README.md

 ```

 Vue and ES2015 allow for various syntaxes here, so feel free to utilize kebab-casing (shown),
-camel-casing, pascal-casing, and/or object property shorthand.
+camelCasing, PascalCasing, and/or object property shorthand.

 ### Component groups and Directives as Vue plugins
 You can also import component groups and directives as Vue plugins by importing